 a minute from normal background radiation.

-Here's a rough translation of what the chart says:
+If you want to keep it old-school here's a translation of what the original Russian back panel chart says:

 Less than 12 count/min = Normal Background